-When a transfer is initiated, an Inter-Regional W-2 Participant Transfer Notice form is used to assure that participants are properly notified to continue with assigned activities until they have met with a FEP in the new region.
+When a Milwaukee W-2 agency initiates a case transfer, it must use the Inter-Regional W-2 Participant Transfer Notice form notifying participants to continue with assigned activities until they have met with a FEP in the new geographical area.
+For more detailed information on the Milwaukee transfer process, workers must refer to the 2013 Inter-Regional Transfer Procedure for Milwaukee W-2 Agencies.